kentamaeda1111/gemma2_test/README.md

   - Additional RAM buffer recommended: 8GB
 - Storage: 20GB+ free space

-Note: For inference, the model can be run with reduced precision (bfloat16) to decrease memory requirements.
-When loaded in bf16, it consumes approximately 8GB of VRAM for the 2b model.
+Note: These requirements are based on using LoRA for fine-tuning and 4-bit quantization (QLoRA).
+Running the model in full precision or without quantization would require significantly more memory.

 ## Data and Model Transparency

 For transparency and reproducibility purposes, this repository intentionally includes several key files that would typically be excluded:

-1. `data/config/automation_kaggle_model.csv`: Contains the complete configuration parameters used for dialogue generation, including:
+1. `data/config/automation.csv`: Contains the complete configuration parameters used for dialogue generation, including:
    - Temperature settings
    - Maximum turns/pairs
    - Prompt IDs